ml6team/fondant/docs/data_explorer.md

     ```python
     from fondant.explore import run_explorer_app

-    BASE_PATH = "your_base_path"
+    BASE_PATH = "your_working_directory"
     run_explorer_app(base_path=BASE_PATH)
     ```

-Where the base path can be either a local or remote base path.
-Make sure to pass the proper mount credentials arguments when using a remote base path or a local base path that references remote datasets.
-You can do that either with `--auth-gcp`, `--auth-aws` or `--auth-azure` to mount your default local cloud credentials to the pipeline.
+Where the base path can be either a local or remote working directory.
+Make sure to pass the proper mount credentials arguments when using a remote working directory or a local working directory that references remote datasets.
+You can do that either with `--auth-gcp`, `--auth-aws` or `--auth-azure` to mount your default local cloud credentials to the workflow.
 Or You can also use the `--extra-volumnes` flag to specify credentials or local files you need to mount.

 To stop the data explorer service you can use the following commands: